Center for Nanotechnology and Society

 Expand – through undergraduate, graduate and post-doctoral training – the community of scholars with the skills to create new insight into these societal dimensions of nanotechnology

-Engage publics, policy makers, business leaders and researchers in dialogues about the goals and implications of nanotechnology, and use this process to build a network committed to making socially beneficial and addressing nanoscience-related societal conflicts
+Engage public, policy makers, business leaders and researchers in dialogues about the goals and implications of nanotechnology, and use this process to build a network committed to making socially beneficial and addressing nanoscience-related societal conflicts

 Build partnerships with nanotech laboratories to introduce greater reflexiveness in the research and development process, so that problems are addressed as ideas are generated, evaluated and developed, rather than after products enter society and the marketplace.